 Criminal records are not automatically expunged with the passage of time.
 The only way to remove them is through the legal action of expungement and sealing of the record.

 Dismissed Charges Can Be Expunged and Sealed

 Even if your criminal charges were dismissed or you were found not guilty of the charge, the record of your arrest and the charges filed against you are still available for inspection for the public.
 An expungement of dismissed cases can remove the cloud of suspicion resulting from these records.

 Not all Criminal cases can be Expunged

 There are some limits of to relief that Expungement can provide.
 We maintain an extensive database containing information about what can and cannot be expunged by statute.
-If you are interested in expunging your criminal record, we encourage you to contact us now for a free/no obligation consultation during which we will discuss your case and explain the process involved in completing the expungement.
+If you are interested in expunging your criminal record, we encourage you complete our CONFIDENTIAL FREE NO OBLIGATION CONSULTATION.
+Just click on our Fee Consult tab or Click the Red Box with the question, “Am I Eligible.”
+We will review your case and contact you within 24 hours to advise you and explain the process involved in completing the expungement.

 + Disclaimer – We only accept cases where the criminal record occurred in Ohio State Courts.